michealespinola/syno.plexupdate/README.md

 # Description

-This script takes into account many if not all of the issues I have previously read about for automatically updating Plex on the Synology NAS platform.
-This is a heavily-modified/overhauled version of the "[martinorob/plexupdate](https://github.com/martinorob/plexupdate)" script, with the specific intent to simplify its use to not require any Bash script variable editing or SSH access to the Synology NAS.
-This script originally started as a simple fork, but over the generations has turned into a wholly different script aside from the core task of updating Plex Media Server.
-The "fork" has been officially discontinued because it no longer resembles the original script, and has different support requirements.
+This script addresses common issues with automatically updating Plex on Synology NAS, evolved significantly from the original "[martinorob/plexupdate](https://github.com/martinorob/plexupdate)" script.
+It has been overhauled to eliminate the need for Bash variable editing or SSH access, making it user-friendly for DSM web administration.
+The original fork from "martinorob/plexupdate" has been discontinued due because the current script was rewritten from the ground up with extensive modifications, resulting in a unique script with different support requirements.

-Everything you need to do to get this script running can be done with basic DSM web administration by dropping this script onto the NAS and configuring a scheduled Task.
-This script is specifically for the update of the official Synology package of the Plex Media Server as released by [Plex GmbH](https://www.plex.tv/).
-This script utilizes Synology’s built-in tools to self-determine everything it needs to know about where Plex is located, how to update it, and to notify the system of updates or failures to the update process.
-If Plex is installed and properly configured, you will not have to edit this script for any details about the installation location of Plex.
-Public or Beta update channel selection follows what you have configured in the Plex Media Server's 'General' settings section.
+The script is tailored specifically to update the official Synology package of Plex Media Server, as released by [Plex GmbH](https://www.plex.tv/).
+It uses Synology's built-in tools to automatically detect Plex's installation location, manage updates, and notify the system of any issues.
+If Plex is properly installed, no manual script editing is needed.
+The script respects the update channel settings (Public or Beta) configured in your Plex Media Server's 'General' settings.

-Although only personally tested on my DS1019+, this script has been written to work on any compatible Synology platform using the built-in command-line utilities of the DSM.
-It reads your hardware architecture from the system and matches it against what is compatible with Plex.
-If its a part of the official Plex public or beta channel, this script will update it.
+Though primarily developed and tested on and against a DS1019+, the script is designed and written to work on any compatible Synology platform using DSM's command-line utilities.
+It reads the local hardware architecture and ensures compatibility with specific versions of Plex that are released for specific Synology hardware platforms.
+If the update is part of the official Plex public or beta channel, the script will apply it.

-The default yet modifiable settings are that the script will not install an update unless it is 7+ days old.
-This is a stability safety-catch so that if a release has a bug, it is assumed it will be discovered and fixed within 7 days.
-It also keeps previously downloaded/installed packages in its "Updates" archive directory for 60 days before automatic deletion.
+By default, the script only installs updates that are at least 7 days old, serving as a stability measure.
+Additionally, it retains previously downloaded and installed packages in an "Updates" archive for 60 days before automatic deletion to make rollbacks easier to find and perform.

 ### DSM 6 and DSM 7 Support Notes

-DSM 7 is officially supported starting from v4.0.0.
-DSM 6 support culminates with the v3.x.x series.
+DSM 7 is officially supported starting from v4.0.0 and the OS platform that the script is developed for.
+DSM 6 support culminated with the v3.x.x series of the script.
 Dual support may be considered in the future, but it is not at this time while the code is optimized and stablized for DSM 7, and after some new features are implimented.
+I welcome development collaboration if anyone is interested, but I do not use DSM 6 myself, so it makes my own work in this direction difficult and undesirable.

 * The latest updated version supporting DSM 6 can be found here:
   <https://github.com/michealespinola/syno.plexupdate/tree/master/Tools>